-The San Diego Association of Governments (SANDAG), as the Lead Agency under the California Environmental Quality Act (CEQA), is initiating the preparation of a Draft EIR for the SDLRR Project and is issuing this NOP to initiate scoping to solicit input on the Project, including alternatives under consideration and environmental effects.
-SANDAG has decided to forego preparing an Initial Study (CEQA Guidelines 15063(a)) and move directly into the preparation of a Draft EIR.
-In addition to soliciting input from the public, SANDAG is requesting feedback from agencies as to the scope and content of environmental information that is relevant to an agency's statutory responsibilities in connection with the SDLRR Project (e.g., if this Draft Environmental Impact Report [EIR] will be used by an agency to issue an approval for the SDLRR Project).
+The San Diego Association of Governments (SANDAG), as the Lead Agency under the California Environmental Quality Act (CEQA), is continuing to initiate the preparation of a Draft EIR for the SDLRR Project and is issuing this Updated NOP to reflect outreach conducted to date and solicit additional input on the Project, including alternatives under consideration and environmental effects.
+SANDAG is preparing an Environmental Impact Report for the Project and decided to forego preparing an Initial Study (CEQA Guidelines 15063(a)) and move directly into the preparation of a Draft EIR.
+In addition to soliciting input from the public, SANDAG is requesting feedback from agencies as to the scope and content of environmental information that is relevant to an agency's statutory responsibilities in connection with the SDLRR Project (e.g., if this Draft Environmental Impact Report [EIR] will be relied upon by the agency to satisfy CEQA obligations).